tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 ***

 <a name="intro2"></a>
 ## Introduction: What's an Algorithm, Anyway?
-(15 mins)
+(10 mins)

 > Instructor Note: Before re-starting the class, check for any questions the students may have about the first part of the workshop.

-# Discussion
+## Discussion

-###_**What comes to mind when you hear the word algorithm?**_
+What comes to mind when you hear the word **algorithm?**

-> Instructor Note: Amass a list of different descriptions from students.
-Use that to lead to the information below.
+> Instructor Note: Write down descriptions on the whiteboard.
+Goal is to amass a list of different descriptions from students, then use that to lead to the information below.

+#### Definition:

-*Algorithm*: A set of steps to accomplish a task.
+1. *Algorithm*: A set of steps to accomplish a task.

-Algorithms need to have their steps in the right order.
+2. Algorithms provide instructions for processing these steps in a particular order.

-Think about an algorithm for getting dressed in the morning.
+#### Exercise: Let's create an algorithm for getting dressed in the morning:

+What would come first?
+Second?
+But wait, does order matter?

+- What if you put on your shoes before your socks?
-- What if you put on your coat before your shirt?
+- What if you put on your jacket before your shirt?
-- Your shirt would be on top of your coat and that would be silly!

-When you write an algorithm, the order of the instructions is very important.
-In computer science, algorithms are a formal way of describing very precisely how to carry out certain computational tasks.
+When you write an algorithm, **the order of the instructions is very important**.
+In computer science, algorithms are a formal set of instructions for carrying out series of precisely defined tasks.

-Computers are very good at carrying out series of precisely defined instructions, and algorithms can be understood as formal description of computer programs.
+And guess what?
+Computers are *very good* at carrying out series of precisely defined tasks.

 #### Criteria of a "good" algorithm

-* An algorithm is an **unambiguous description** that makes clear what has to be implemented.
+A. **Unambiguous**: An algorithm is an **unambiguous description** that makes clear what has to be implemented.
+For example, consider the following recipes:

-	* In a recipe, a step such as “Bake until done” is ambiguous because it doesn’t explain what “done” means.
-	* A more explicit description such as “Bake until the cheese begins to bubble” is better.
+- Recipe 1: Put food in oven.
+Turn on.
+Bake until done.
+- Recipe 2: Open oven tray, place food on tray, withdraw hand, close oven.
+Set oven to 375 on timer for approximately 10 minutes.

-	* In a computational algorithm, a step such as “Choose a large number” is vague: what is large?
-1 million, 1 billion, or 100?
-Does the number have to be different each time, or can the same number be used on every run?
+Similarly, in a computational algorithm, a step such as “Choose a large number” is too vague.
+How does the computer know what "large" is?
+Does the number have to be different each time, or can the same number be used every time?

-* An algorithm expects a defined set of **inputs**.
+B. **Definitions**: A good algorithm clearly defines a set of inputs.
 For example, it might require two numbers where both numbers are greater than zero.
 Or it might require a word, or a list of zero or more numbers.
-* An algorithm produces a defined set of **outputs**.
+An algorithm also produces a defined set of **outputs**.
 It might output the larger of the two numbers, an all-uppercase version of a word, or a sorted version of the list of numbers.
+Constraints and criteria for both **inputs** and **outputs** need to be defined.

-* An algorithm is **guaranteed to terminate** and **produce a result**, always stopping after a finite time.
-If an algorithm could potentially run forever, it wouldn’t be very useful because you might never get an answer.
+C. **Constraints**: A good algorithm must be defined so that it terminates after a set period or as the result of a set output.
+An algorithm that isn't explicitly told this could potentially run forever, which wouldn’t be very useful - you might never get an answer!

-We can condense some of this information as follows:
+> Check: What are the criteria of a good algorithm?
+Why are these important?

+At its simplest, an algorithm is a model that takes in specifically defined data and transforms it following a series of clearly defined instructions, generating a clearly defined output that fulfills some termination criteria.

+> EXAMPLE OVER-SIMPLIFIED ON PURPOSE
 ```
-Data In -> Change -> New Data Out
+Data In -> Change! -> New Data Out
 ```

-### Discussion
+#### Discussion

-> Instructor Note: Divide the class in three groups and ask students to list the steps they follow to achieve an every-day task, e.g. making buttered toast, commuting to work, making a cup of coffee.
-Student need to break down steps into the smallest, discrete, sequential items, etc.
+> Instructor Note: Divide the class in three groups and ask students to list the steps they follow to achieve an every-day task.
+Students should break down these steps into the smallest, discrete, sequential items.

-In groups, create an algorithm using *pseudocode* - or fake code that describes a series of tasks - for one of the following recipes:
+Let's put this into practice!
+Get into groups and create your own algorithm using *pseudocode*.
+In other words, your group will write down a series of steps using "fake code" that simply outlines the logic for an everyday task.
+Choose your own task and create your own algorithm, remembering to include all the criteria above!

+Example Group Topics:
-- Making buttered toast
+- Making breakfast
 - Commuting to work
-- Making a cup of coffee
+- Brewing a cup of coffee
+- Brushing teeth

-Break down the steps into the smallest discrete, sequential items and think of the logical order in which things have to be done to achieve the task!
+Remember to break down your steps into the smallest discrete, logically sequential items you can think of!

-> Note: Afterward, ask groups to share their "algorithms" with another group or the rest of the class.
-See if other students can follow the directions precisely - what happens?
+> Note: Afterward, ask groups to share their "algorithms" with the rest of the class.
+Ask if other students can follow the directions precisely - what happens?
 Were all steps described successfully?

 ***